eyalfoni/Vulnerabilities/SQL_Injection/README.md

 raw SQL query to database

 #### Exploits ####
-i.
-Submitting in password box: [pswd' or '1=1] will give access into application b/c the SQL query becomes [SELECT * FROM users WHERE username='username' and passwords='pswd' or '1=1']
+1. Submitting in password box: [pswd' or '1=1] will give access into application b/c the SQL query becomes [SELECT * FROM users WHERE username='username' and passwords='pswd' or '1=1']

-ii. [pswd' UNION SELECT * FROM users WHERE '1=1]
+2. [pswd' UNION SELECT * FROM users WHERE '1=1]

-iii.
-Blind SQL Injection can be used to gain login access by figuring out the user password.
+3. Blind SQL Injection can be used to gain login access by figuring out the user password.
 This works by understanding which queries result in the server responding with true or false values.
 For example, a password can be recovered from a database by querying the server for each letter